Symbolic Simulator Operations¶

 Description

-This function symbolically executes the function fun
+This function symbolically executes the function fun on symbolic inputs whose

-types are determined from param_types
+types are determined from param_types.

-parameter should be a cell array where element param_types{i}
+The param_types parameter should be a cell array where element param_types{i}

 describes the type of the ith parameter.